adalbertocajueiro/edscorbot-py/README.md

 # Getting Started
 This project contains a microservice for providing conversion support of files in NPY format into JSON.
-The microservice is **strinctly** used in the context of the EDScorbot to reduce the effort on manipulating NPY files externally before sending its content to the robotic arm in JSON or TSV format.
+The microservice is **strinctly** used in the context of the EDScorbot project to reduce the effort on manipulating NPY files externally before sending its content to the robotic arm in JSON or TSV formats.

-The service itself is a simple Flask server containing a single route that handle all conversions.
+The service itself is a simple Flask application containing two load NPY file content and to apply conversions.

-The structure being convertes is a list/array of points, where each point is a list of coordinates.
-Ecah coordinate can be expressed in terms of angles (degrees or radians) or references (integer) to arm's joints.
+The structure being converted is a list/array of points, where each point is a list of coordinates.
+Each coordinate can be expressed in terms of angles (degrees or radians) or references (integer) to arm's joints.

 These types are represented by integer values: